Nitric acid poisoning

 If the chemical was swallowed, immediately give the person water or milk, unless instructed otherwise by a health care provider.
-Give 4 to 6 ounces of milk of magnesia, if possible.
+Give 4 to 6 ounces (120 to 180 milliliters) of milk of magnesia, if possible.

-DO NOT give water or milk if the patient is having symptoms (such as vomiting, convulsions, or a decreased level of alertness) that make it hard to swallow.
+DO NOT give water or milk if the person is having symptoms (such as vomiting, convulsions, or a decreased level of alertness) that make it hard to swallow.

 If the person breathed in the poison, immediately move him or her to fresh air.

 The following information is helpful for the emergency responders: